vasim07/DataScienceProjects/README.md

  - CICD: Model deployment is more like software engineering; thus, a DevOps approach such as continuous improvement and continuous deployment ensures that the latest updates are tested and applied as soon as possible.

  - Cloud Infrastructure: We can use cloud platforms such as GCP, Azure, or AWS to build the required infrastructure.
 Features such as compute engine, lambda functions, virtual machines, etc., are easily set up for prototyping and converting to production.
 Lastly, automatic scaling through a load balancer is extremely helpful to scale up or scale down our API request as per the demand.

+**Docker**
+In some organizations, the job of a data scientist ends once we have a finalized the model.
+However, many organizations expect data scientists to provide a production-ready model to the development team.

+We can use docker images to build the model pipeline.
+A docker image is a document with a set of instructions for creating the container.
+The steps include all relevant information such as the operating system, packages, files, and folders, etc., required to build the same environment for our model.

 With all these steps involved, we can notice that building a robust real-time model is a humongous task and requires special skills and a team to keep it up are running.